 - Scooby-Doo Hoax: A regular staple of the series, wherein someone approaches Austin with apparently supernatural events, only to have them debunked by Austin in the climax.

 - Smart People Play Chess: One of Austin's childhood photos shown in the title sequence depicts him taking part in a chess competition against several much older players.
+At the same time.

 - Spy Cam: Austin had various surveillance bugs concealed on his person, including a camera on one of his shirt buttons.